Crown Jewel (2021): Preliminary matches

-After that, Raw's Xavier Woods faced SmackDown's Finn Bálor in finals of the King of the Ring tournament.
+After that, Raw's Xavier Woods faced SmackDown's Finn Bálor in final of the 22nd King of the Ring tournament.
 During the match, as Woods attempted a Tornado DDT in Bálor, Bálor countered into a Double Stomp to the chest of Woods.
 Woods performed a Superkick on Bálor for a nearfall.
 Woods performed a Superplex on Bálor for a nearfall.
 As Woods performed the Tightrope Walk Diving Elbow, Bálor raised his knees to counter.
 In the end, Woods performed a Diving Elbow Drop on Bálor to become the King of the Ring.

 Following this, Big E defended the WWE Championship against Drew McIntyre.
 McIntyre performed a Spinebuster on Big E for a nearfall.
 Big E performed three Belly-to-Belly Suplexes on McIntyre.
 Big E performed the Warrior Splash on McIntyre for a nearfall.
 As Big E attempted the Big Ending, McIntyre countered with a Michinoku Driver for a nearfall.
 McIntyre performed a Glasgow Kiss and a Future Shock DDT on Big E for a nearfall.
 Big E performed the Big Ending on McIntyre for a nearfall.
 McIntyre then performed the Claymore Kick on Big E for a nearfall.
 As McIntyre went for a second Claymore, Big E avoided and performed a second Big Ending on McIntyre to retain the title.

 In the penultimate match, Becky Lynch defended the SmackDown Women's Championship against Bianca Belair and Sasha Banks.
 During the match, Belair did a one-handed press slam on Banks.
 Later, Banks applied the Bank Statement and Lynch applied the Dis-arm-her on Belair at the same time.
 As Banks applied the Bank Statement on Lynch, Belair broke it up with a handspring splash.
 Lynch performed a Manhandle Slam on Banks, but Belair broke up the pin.
 Lynch applied the Dis-arm-her on Banks and Belair at the same time, but Belair lifted both Banks and Lynch up.
 In the closing moments, Belair performed the Kiss of Death on Lynch, but Banks threw Belair out of the ring.
 After Banks returned to the ring, Lynch caught Banks with an inside cradle while holding the ropes for leverage to retain the title.